pbradleylab/rnaseq-quantification-pipeline/README.md

 1. Activate your conda environment so that you are in the "base" environment.
 This can be achieved by running a source /path/to/conda/install/folder/bin/activate
 2. Make sure you have your channels set up to allow conda-forge by running `conda config --add channels conda-forge`
 3. Install snakemake into a new environment by running `conda create -n snakemake -c bioconda snakemake=7.25.4`.
-Then activate it by running `conda activate snakemake`
+Then activate it by running `conda activate snakemake`.
-4. Move into the directory `cd rnaseq-pipeline` and run `snakemake --use-conda --cores 2 -n` to test if everything is installed correctly.
+5. Move into the directory `cd rnaseq-pipeline` and if desired generate the test data by running `cd test && snakemake --use-conda --cores 4 -j`.
+The md5sum may say the files are not downloaded on the first go; however, if you run it again the files should all be OK.
+Move back to the rnaseq-pipeline folder after this is done, then run `snakemake --use-conda --cores 2 -n` to test if everything is installed correctly.
 If not, then you'll need to trouble shoot your environment.
+The

 That's it!
 If you have downloaded snakemake, the rest of the dependencies will be downloaded automatically for you via the workflow.